SingularChatelet/SingularChatelet/README.md

 ## folder

 -   /cogs                               : where commmands are
 -   /data/chatterbot                    : the database for chatterbot
 -   /data/transformers                  : the database for transformers
 -   /data/documentations-ressources     : .txt file with good ressource to start
--   /lib/ChatterBot   : (the github repo contain some error) the chatterbot lib
--   /lib/chatterbot-corpus/   : the chatterbot-corpus module to enhance chatterbot
+-   /data/image                         : the SingularChatelet profile picture
 ## License
 MIT